ZTE allowed to temporarily resume some US business

 The Trump administration will let ZTE resume some business activities temporarily while it considers ending a seven-year ban against the embattled Chinese phone maker.

-The authorization, issued by the Commerce Department's Bureau of Industry and Security, is valid from July 2 until Aug.
+The authorization (see below), issued by the Commerce Department's Bureau of Industry and Security, grants a waiver to some companies doing business with ZTE from July 2 until Aug.
 1. It wasn't immediately clear when a permanent order might be issued, but the company is expected to be in compliance with US demands by Aug.
 1, a person familiar with the matter told Bloomberg.

 ZTE, the fourth-largest smartphone maker in the US, has been dealing with a US Commerce Department denial order that prevents American businesses from selling hardware or services to the company.
 The seven-year ban forced ZTE to shut down its "major operating activities."
 The ban followed the government's determination that ZTE violated terms of a 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.